 If you are a CPS Employee, visit our For CPS Employees page for information on financial support and other benefits.

-About CWEC: CWEC is a partnership between the School of Social Work at The University of Texas at Austin and the Texas Department of Family and Protective Services Child Protective Services (CPS) that links social work education and public child welfare.
+CWEC is a partnership between the Steve Hicks School of Social Work and the Texas Department of Family and Protective Services Child Protective Services (CPS) that links social work education and public child welfare.
 CWEC is funded by the Texas Department of Family and Protective Services, federal title IV-E, and cost sharing by The University of Texas at Austin.